UNCuser/cryosparc_numpyarray2relion_star/README.md

 # cryosparc_numpyarray2relion_star
 The project will take a standard exported particles cryosparc_file.cs numpy array out.
 It will convert the X and Ys to manual_pick.star files for simple conversion of cryoEM particle X and Y picks into relion.
-Output of this script can be dumped into a relion manualpick job folder and particles extracted to start a clean processing tree with your favorite particles from cryosparc.
+Output of this script can be dumped into the appropriate relion manualpick job sub-folder and particles extracted to start a clean processing tree with your favorite particles from cryosparc.

 ## Download CLI
 >git clone https://github.com/UNCuser/cryosparc_numpyarray2relion_star